Fantastic Apps: The Secrets of Updating Them

 Download Autodesk Products & Updates | Individual Installation

 As shown above, we could advise the user to just download all of the required updates?
 They could download them to the C:\temp\autodesk folder?.
-Once those files are downloaded we could make sure the regular user could install them by double-clicking the shortcut on their desktop.
+Once those files are downloaded, we can make sure the regular user installs them by double-clicking the shortcut on their desktop.

 This shortcut would launch a scheduled task to find those updates and install them one by one.
 So we updated the PowerShell script from version 2 to see what happens.